-A: NXRM can be compromised, allowing an attacker to read and potentially modify any content on the system that the NXRM server has access to.
+A: Nexus Repository 3 can be compromised, allowing an attacker to read and potentially modify any content on the system that the Nexus Repository 3 server has access to.

 Q: What preconditions must be met in order to be vulnerable?

-A: An attacker must have an administrative level user account in the Repository Manager instance to configure the system in this manner.
+A: An attacker must have an administrative-level user account in the Nexus Repository 3 instance to configure the system in this manner.

 Q: Are there implications associated with this advisory itself?

 A: Disclosure unfortunately means bad actors may try to take advantage.
 While we have initially limited the information to the minimum details necessary for users to affect an appropriate fix, this merely slows down a would-be attacker.
 As such, we are advising all organizations utilizing Nexus Repository Manager to immediately assess their individual impact and take appropriate action in response.

 Q: Where can I obtain more information associated with the vulnerability?

 A: At this time, and in the interest of best protecting our user community, we are limiting the information released to what absolutely required in order to assess impact and affect remediation.
 Please contact support for more information.

 Q: Why is Sonatype making this information available?

 A: This is part of a responsible disclosure process.
 Given Nexus Repository 3 is an open-source project with widespread usage, notifying the user base will invariably lead to broad dissemination.
 We are taking a concerted and proactive approach in our outreach activities and in an effort to achieve the most rapid remediation possible.